dbayardAWS/intro-data-lake/lab2/README.md

 * Click "Run query".
 Read some of the reviews.
 My favorite is #7 "Right Hand/Left Hand Problem Solved".

 ![screenshot](images/RS9.png)

+> Right Hand/Left Hand Problem Solved

+>> For those that have complained about this only being for right-hand curved bananas, I've discovered a solution.
+Like you, for months I was frustrated about this problem.
+I found myself eating all the right-handed bananas in my cereal while the lefties sat and browned.
+I'd eventually cut them up with a regular old knife and throw them in some banana bread or make some pudding.
+I know this is going to sound a little crazy, but my solution came through an accident.
+One day, while I was washing the dishes, I wasn't paying attention and my arm brushed against the Hutzler 571.
+I knocked it to the ground below.
+(THANKFULLY IT FELL ON A PADDED RUG AND DIDN'T BREAK.
+I MEAN, THEY ARE DURABLE, BUT WHAT A MOMENT OF PANIC!)
+I still can't explain it, but after it hit the ground, somehow the jarring motion switched it over.
+All of a sudden, I had a left-handed slicer.
+I immediately called my wife and when she got home, we each had 2 bowls of cereal, all with perfectly cut slices of our LEFT-HANDED bananas.
+Of course, then I had the same problem with all my right-handed bananas.
+I decided to try it again.
+(This time making sure it landed on the rug.)
+It didn't work.
+I was crushed, but something inside me said try again.
+I did.
+Still nothing.
+I tossed and turned all night.
+The next morning, this voice kept telling me to try the rug one more time.
+It was relentless.
+I couldn't give up.
+That third time, I still can't believe it, the slicer switched back to right-handed.
+I wondered if something supernatural had happened.
+But all my friends and family that I've bought these for have tried the same thing and IT WORKS!
+Some have used carpet in their living room, others have used bathroom rugs.
+My mother-in-law, who told me she'd never risk breaking it, later told my wife on the phone that she had tried it with a pillow and it worked.
+It isn't perfect, I'd say 50% - 60% of the time this method works.
+Ican't explain how, and honestly I don't even care anymore.
+The fact is, I can buy any kind of banana I want now and experience perfectly-spaced deliciousness.

 * Let's save the top 20 reviewers for the Banana Slicer to a new Redshift table for later use.
 Click the + sign to open a new query tab, and enter this query:
 ```